Top of the page

 Sometimes degenerative disc disease is found when an X-ray is taken for another reason, such as an injury or other health problem.
 But even if the doctor finds degenerative disc disease, that doesn't always mean that you will have symptoms.

-There are several things you can do at home to manage pain from this problem.
+Here are some things you can do to help manage pain from degenerative disc disease.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.